hr2204/LazyGang/problemTest/README.md

 **Step 3**: Modify script to match the skill spec txt file
+    User the data in solution page of the spec file.

 **Step 4**: Run script to fill template by using data in skill spec txt file